He Papakāinga, He Hāpori Taurikura - A Strategy for Homes and Thriving Communities

 • Māori tribes are given a lot of money that doesn’t filter down to the poorer members.
 Why doesn’t the local tribes provide for their own

-muzza asked almost 4 years ago
+muzza asked over 4 years ago

 Thanks for the question - The answer to this question would be best directed and answered to those tribes.
 Thanks